cloudprober/cloudprober/docs/content/docs/how-to/targets/index.md

 Cloudprober probes usually run against some targets[^1] to check those targets' status, such as an HTTP probe to your APIs servers, or PING/TCP probes to a third-party provider to verify network connectivity to them.
 Each probe can have multiple targets.
-If a probe has multiple targets, Cloudprober runs concurrent probes against each target.
+If a probe has multiple targets, Cloudprober runs parallel probes for each target.
 This page further explains how targets work in Cloudprober.

+[^1]:
+    There are some cases where there is no explicit target, for example, you may run a probe to measure your CI system's performance, or run a complex probe that touches many endpoints.

 {{< figure src=targets.svg width=350 >}}

 ## Dynamically Discovered Targets

 One of the core features of Cloudprober is the automatic and continuous discovery of targets.
-This feature is especially critical for the dynamic environments that today's cloud based deployments make possible.
-For exmaple in a kubernetes cluster the number of pods and their IPs can change on the fly, either in response to replica count changes or node failures.
+This feature is especially important for the dynamic environments that today's cloud based deployments make possible.
+For example in a kubernetes cluster the number of pods and their IPs can change on the fly, either in response to replica count changes or node failures.
 Automated targets discovery makes sure that we don't have to reconfigure Cloudprober in response to such events.

 {{< figure src=targets2.svg width=350 >}}

-[^1]:
-    There are some cases where there is no explicit target, for example, you may run a probe to measure your CI system's performance, or run a complex probe that touches many endpoints.

 ## Targets Configuration